Planning Department - Notice of Temporary Adjustments During COVID-19

-In February 2019 Council approved staff report DS2019-020 and provided direction for Township staff to prepare land use planning and regulatory (licensing) documents for public consultation and Council consideration.
-Township Staff prepared a draft Licensing By-law that was discussed at the May 22, 2019 Council meeting; however the final licensing by-law will not be brought forward until the planning amendment documents are completed and available for public consultation.
-It is anticipated that a public meeting on these draft documents will be scheduled for late summer-early fall 2019.
+A number of staff reports have been considered by Council and direction has been provided to Township staff to prepare land use planning and regulatory (licensing) documents for public consultation and further Council consideration.
+A draft Licensing By-law was presented at the May 22, 2019 Council meeting; however any further draft by-laws will not be brought forward until the planning amendment documents have been the subject of public consultation.

 Enforcement of short term rental accommodations is a land use matter and does not result in the issuance of a ticket, unlike parking enforcement.
 Enforcement of short term rental accommodation concerns, such as noise, parking, fireworks, would be subject to charges being laid by the Township's Municipal Law Enforcement Officers.

 In order for the Township's Municipal Law Enforcement Officers to enforce and/or charge under the Township By-laws, Municipal Law staff are required to have documented evidence that a contravention of a By-law has occurred prior to proceeding.
 Unfortunately a number of complaints are received by Township staff after the fact and do not provide the Township staff the ability to gather the required evidence for proceeding with charges of a by-law infraction.

 Should you have a complaint regarding a short term rental accommodation contravention of a Township by-law, please contact Municipal Law Enforcement Staff at 705-487-2171.